bylexus/adventofcode2020/README.md

 Works like a charm for part 1.
 For part 2, I manually replaced the recursive rule with the ... recursive version :-) so I did some recursion-resolving until a certain deepness (just tried it out manually how many are necessary, really).

 Man, that one took me almost the whole day...

+## Day 20 - Jurassic Jigsaw

+This one is the real killer - effort-wise.
+In the end, it is a backtracking algorithm to find the correct arrangement, but with some twists: checking a fit means:

+- create rotations / flip versions (8 different versions)
+- check "seams"

+This one takes a bit more time, so I do not commit the final version here - this is a work in progress for now.